enthdegree/f100/readme.md

 During disassembly I stripped the head of a stuck screw.
 Richard Haw, linked above, has advice on this.
-I managed to remove it with a dot of white vinegar and a lot of friction.
+I managed to remove it with a dot of white vinegar and a lot of friction through a flathead screwdriver.

 Of course you don’t know what screw you need until it is lost or destroyed.
 If you are lucky the screw is one that came in a pair so a twin is available for measurements.